deanslee/FigureOneLab/README.md

 If you need further guidance, you can email me directly at dean.sl.lee@gmail.com.
 I will do my best to give you pointers with the time I have.

-A simple directory structure you can use to organize your work.
+A simple directory structure you can use to organize your work:

 FigureOneLab/trevino/
 - data/ (This holds all the "raw" files, PDFs, etc., related to the paper to do your analysis.)
 - outs/ (This holds all the intermediate and final outputs of your analysis.)